The Selma to Montgomery March and Passage of the Voting Rights Act of 1965

 Students analyze James Karales’s dramatic picture for clues about the marchers and their rationale, drawing inferences about the American social and political sentiments of the time.
 They read background material on the photograph and generate critical questions about civil rights based on their interactive study of the image.
 After exploring the marchers’ goals and motivations, students are asked to produce a written and illustrated postcard recapping this civil rights event from a marcher's viewpoint.

 This lesson is especially pertinent to Common Core classrooms, in which all students are expected to “integrate visual information (e.g., in charts, graphs, photographs, videos, or maps) with other information in print and digital texts” and “analyze the relationship between a primary and secondary source on the same topic.”

 Moreover, the CCSS emphasize the need for students to practice research skills using reliable sources.
 Students need to be able to:

 - CCSS.ELA-Literacy.CCRA.W.7 – “Conduct short as well as more sustained research projectsbased on focused questions, demonstrating understanding of the subject under investigation.”

 - CCSS.ELA-Literacy.CCRA.W.8 – “Gather relevant information from multiple print and digital sources, assess the credibility and accuracy of each source, and integrate the information while avoiding plagiarism.”

-With this lesson, teachers can introduce students to the Encyclopedia of Alabama a free, online resources supported by the NEH.
-By exploring the rich civil rights section, they will gain deeper background information on a number of the significant events, places, and individuals who helped shape the course of the movement.
-Through these entries, students can find out about the Selma to Montgomery March, as well as important figures that shaped the march, including Jimmy Lee Jackson, Viola Gregg Liuzzo, and John Lewis, and view a photo gallery of the march.
+With this lesson, teachers can introduce students to the Encyclopedia of Alabama: a free, online resources supported by the NEH.
+By exploring the rich civil rights section, they will gain deeper background information on a number of the significant events, places, and individuals who helped to shape the course of the movement.
+Through these entries, students can find out about the Selma to Montgomery March, as well as important figures who led the march, including Jimmy Lee Jackson, Viola Gregg Liuzzo, and John Lewis, and view a photo gallery of the march.